Universal Entertainment shares tank, chairman accused of improper loan

+LONDON, June 22 The chairman of Britain's biggest private sector employer, Tesco, has warned that a cap on immigration will have a "materially detrimental effect on the UK economy."

-TOKYO Shares of Universal Entertainment Corp (6425.T), a Japanese maker of slot machines, plunged as much as 13 percent on Friday after the company said it was investigating what it suspects was an improper transfer of funds by its chairman to a company he controls.
+TOKYO, June 9 Shares of Universal Entertainment Corp, a Japanese maker of slot machines, plunged as much as 13 percent on Friday after the company said it was investigating what it suspects was an improper transfer of funds by its chairman to a company he controls.

 The shares were down 7.8 percent at 0102 GMT.